datanav/docs/DTLReferenceGuide.rst

      - | *Arguments:*
        |   FILTER(boolean-expression{0|1})
        |
-       | If the evaluation of the FILTER expresion returns false, then stop
+       | If the evaluation of the FILTER expression returns false, then stop
          applying transformations.
-If the processing is stopped then *no* target entity is emitted for the source entity.
+In this case *no* target entity is emitted for the source entity.
 Note that any entities already emitted by ``create`` will not be stopped.
+       |
-If the FILTER argument is not given then the filter evaluates to false, so it effectively stops the processing of the source entity.
+       | If the FILTER argument is not given then the filter evaluates to
+         false.

        ..
 NOTE::

-          If the DTL transform's pipe's sink is a ``dataset`` sink then the ``filter`` function will stop further processing, set the ``_filtered`` property to ``true`` and then emit the entity.
-For all other sinks the entity is not emitted.
-The ``dataset`` sink will then delete the entity from the dataset if the entity already exists and it is not already deleted.
+          If the DTL transform is used with a ``dataset`` sink then the ``filter`` function will set the ``_filtered`` property to ``true`` and emit the entity.

+          The reason for this is so that the ``dataset`` sink can detect deleted entities even on incremental syncs, not just on full syncs.
+Entities with the ``_filtered`` property set to ``true`` will thus be deleted from the dataset if the entity already exists and it is not already deleted.

           The rationale for this behaviour is so that entities that have previous versions get deleted in the resulting dataset